python/devguide/developer-workflow/psrt.rst

 will be publicly credited on vulnerability records post-publication.

-If a coordinator can't complete the process for any reason (time obligation, vacation, etc) they must find a replacement coordinator in the PSRT and reassign the vulnerability report appropriately.
+If a coordinator can't complete the process for any reason (time obligation, vacation, etc.) they must find a replacement coordinator in the PSRT and reassign the vulnerability report appropriately.

 Coordinators are expected to collaborate with other PSRT members and core developers